alerozene/audioFilter/README.md

   - Bandpass
 - To execute the program: clone the repository, launch the executable, load a .wav file (you can use the provided sample), select your filter and interact with the results

-To view the program source from qt, go to qtcreator->File->Open File or project... and select `audioFilter.pro` from this (repository) directory.
+To view the program source from qt, go to qtcreator->File->Open File or project... and select the Qt project file `audioFilter.pro` from this (repository) directory.